titumozammel/3c-strategic-approach/README.md

 ## Example 1 — Repeated Approvals

-### Visible Condition

-A team repeatedly waits for management approval before completing routine decisions.

-### Dependency Context

-The key question becomes:
+Observation:

+> A routine activity repeatedly requires approval.

+A Dependency question asks:

-> **Why does action depend on this approval?**
+> **Why does action depend on approval?**

-The investigation may reveal:
+Possible explanations may include:

 - unclear decision rights,
 - historical controls,
 - risk assumptions,
 - insufficient capability,
-- or a genuinely necessary governance requirement.
+- regulatory requirements,
+- legitimate governance,
+- organizational design.

-3C does not automatically conclude that approval should disappear.
+3C does not assume the approval should be removed.

-It directs attention toward the **dependency condition**.
+It first determines the context.

 ---

-## Example 2 — Repeated Billing Errors
+## Example 2 — Billing Errors

-### Visible Condition

-The same billing errors repeatedly occur.

-### Source Context

-The key question becomes:
+Observation:

+> Billing errors recur.

+A Source question asks:

-> **What keeps creating the billing error?**
+> **What keeps creating the billing errors?**

-Possible conditions may include:
+Possible sources may include:

 - incorrect source data,
-- unclear process ownership,
+- unclear ownership,
 - system configuration,
 - incomplete information,
-- or inconsistent rules.
+- inconsistent rules,
+- upstream process conditions.

-The objective is not simply to correct each individual error.
+The objective is not merely to correct individual errors but to understand the condition sustaining them.

-It is to understand what keeps generating it.

 ---

-## Example 3 — Workflow Bottleneck
+## Example 3 — Bottleneck

-### Visible Condition
+Observation:

-Work repeatedly accumulates at one point in a workflow.
+> Work accumulates at a particular point.

-### Constraint Context

-The key question becomes:
+A Constraint question asks:

 > **What is restricting flow?**

-The constraint may involve:
+Possible explanations include:

-- capacity,
+- insufficient capacity,
 - sequencing,
 - policy,
-- system limitations,
+- system limitation,
 - decision rights,
 - resource availability,
-- or another dependency.
+- dependency.

-3C therefore shifts attention from **managing the queue** toward understanding the condition restricting flow.
+The observed bottleneck does not itself prove that capacity is the cause.

 ---

 ## Example 4 — Excessive Coordination

-### Visible Condition
+Observation:

-Employees spend significant time coordinating across functions.
+> Teams spend substantial time coordinating.

-### Combined Context

-The organization may ask:
+A combined 3C inquiry may ask:

-> **Why is coordination repeatedly required?**
+- **Source:** Why is coordination repeatedly required?

-The investigation may reveal:
+- **Dependency:** Why does progress depend on these interactions?
+- **Constraint:** What prevents independent flow?

+Possible conditions include:

 - fragmented ownership,
 - unclear interfaces,
 - duplicated responsibilities,
+- information gaps,
-- dependency,
+- unnecessary dependency,
-- missing information,
-- or a structural constraint.
+- structural constraints.

-The objective is not to eliminate coordination merely because it consumes time.

-The objective is to determine whether the coordination is necessary and what condition creates it.

 ---

 # 11. WHAT 3C SEES

-3C is particularly useful when organizations observe:
+3C treats the following as **signals requiring contextual inquiry**, not automatic evidence of waste or failure:

 - recurring demand,
-- recurring friction,
+- friction,
-- repeated rework,
+- rework,
-- unnecessary dependency,
+- unnecessary or excessive dependency,
-- excessive intervention,
+- repeated intervention,
-- repeated escalation,
+- escalation,
 - coordination burden,
 - bottlenecks,
-- restrictive conditions,
+- restrictions,
 - slow action,
 - unused capability,
 - inaccessible capability,
+- restricted decision rights,
-- or capacity consumption without proportional value.
+- capacity consumption without proportional value.

-These conditions are not automatically classified as waste.

-They are **signals requiring contextual inquiry**.
+The key principle is:

+> **A signal is not a diagnosis.**

+The observed condition must be contextualized before a conclusion is drawn.

 ---

 # 12. 3C AND ORGANIZATIONAL CAPACITY

-3C is connected to organizational capacity because the conditions surrounding work can affect the ability of people and systems to mobilize and apply available potential.

 Within HEE:

 > **Capability = Potential.**

 > **Capacity = Ability to mobilize and apply potential.**

-A condition may consume or restrict usable capacity through:
+Organizational conditions can consume or restrict usable capacity through:

 - unnecessary activity,
 - repeated work,